 (Illustration) Some years back I had a Plexiglas pulpit made from a local business.
 It was designed and then a price was agreed upon.
 When the pulpit was completed I went to pick it up but forgot the paperwork.
-The original salesman was busy with another customer and I dealt with someone else.
-There was a mix-up on the price that day because neither I nor the clerk helping me knew the correct price.
-In the end I was undercharge $25.00.
-I assured the clerk I would check my paperwork at home and return with the correct amount if I had been undercharged.
+The salesman that worked with me on the project was busy with another customer, so I was “cashing out” with another clerk.
+There was a mix-up on the price that day because neither I nor the clerk helping me knew the precise price.
+The clerk guessed at the price and I wrote him a check for his suggestion.
+However, he had undercharged me by $25.00.
+Before leaving the office, I assured the clerk I would check my paperwork at home and return with the correct amount if I had been undercharged.
 Sure enough that was the case.
 I called back to tell them I was on the way back but the original salesman answered the phone.
 Here’s what he said: “I heard what you said at the counter and I remembered the price.
 I just wanted to see if you would be honest.
 Forget the $25.00.

 Folks, the world is watching us.
 And the Bible says in Proverbs that “a good name is rather to be chosen than riches.”

-(Transition) I want to close with a poem entitled, Christ Has No Hands and authored by Annie Johnston Flint:
+(Transition) I want to close with a poem:

 He has no feet but our feet to lead men in the way.